 Students, and other participants, should be aware of their rights and potential outcomes when participating in any survey or research.
 To that end, any human-subjects-related research and survey conducted at the college must have prior approval from the Human Subjects Review Board (HSRB).
-For more information or approval requests, contact Stephanie Travers, Associate Professor of Psychology, x1254, travst01@luther.edu.
+For more information or approval requests, contact Loren Toussant, Professor of Psychology, 563-387-1647 or touslo01@luther.edu.